This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A toe fracture is a break in 1 or more of the bones in your child's toe.
+A toe fracture is a break in a bone in your child's toe.

 - Your child has a fever.